Trade Restriction Arguments

 The science of economics — and common sense — clearly show that trade benefits all economies.
 Because countries have different absolute and comparative advantages in producing products and services, free trade is the only way that the world could take advantage of these efficiencies.
 However, there are always special interest groups who wish to aggrandize themselves at the expense of their society by limiting trade so that they can charge higher prices for their products or services.
 Most of these special interest groups are unions or companies that want to prevent competition.
 To justify their position, they have presented several arguments as to why trade should be restricted.

 The job preservation argument is often presented by unions to protect union jobs.
 However, unions stifle the economy by preventing companies from getting the lowest prices for their inputs, forcing them to raise prices.
 Furthermore, companies are often prevented from using automation or robotics so that unions can preserve jobs, which is ironic, since automation and robotics make workers more productive, thus allowing companies to pay union wages and benefits.
 Furthermore, unions actually decrease jobs, since there is less demand for higher-priced labor.
-Moreover, to restrict trade to benefit unions would force everyone else to pay higher prices for that benefit — hence, the few people in unions would benefit at the expense of the majority of people.
+Moreover, restricting trade to benefit unions forces everyone else to pay higher prices for that benefit — hence, the few people in unions benefit at the expense of everyone else.

-The argument is often made that an industry should be protected for national security, an argument that is often used by the industry itself because it doesn't want to compete with foreigners.
-In some cases, this is a legitimate argument.
+The argument is often made that an industry should be protected to improve national security, an argument often used by the industry itself because it doesn't want to compete with foreigners.
+For some products or services, this is a legitimate argument.
 Certainly, manufacturing H-bombs or printing domestic currency should not be outsourced.
 However, the national security argument cannot be applied to most goods and services.
 And there are some cases where the national security argument would be plausible, but because the country does not have an absolute or comparative advantage in producing the product, it would have little choice but to trade.
-For instance, the United States is highly dependent on oil, which can certainly be considered a strategic resource, since a significant part of the United States economy is dependent on it, but it would be very difficult for the United States not to import oil.
-Even military hardware is composed of parts that are made in other countries.
+For instance, the United States is highly dependent on oil, which can certainly be considered a strategic resource, since a significant part of the United States economy depends on it, but it would be very difficult for the United States not to import oil.
+Even military hardware is composed of parts made in other countries.

 The argument is often presented that infant industries should be protected until they can sustain themselves.
 Some mature industries argue that they should be protected so that they can adapt to new conditions.
 However, the whole point of competition is to allow only the most successful companies to thrive.
 The government would have several problems in enacting trade restrictions based on the infant industry argument.
 First, the government would have to pick winners and reject losers.
 That's difficult for anyone to do, but it would be especially difficult for the unionized bureaucrats that control most governments.
 In actuality, the main recipients of this type of protection are usually people who are politically and financially powerful.
 There is no government today that is not significantly influenced, or even controlled, by special interest groups, particularly the wealthy.